 7. Keshia Pulliam

-There was no more adorable TV family in the 1980s than the Cosbys, and if you were pressed to name the cutest Cosby kid the obvious choice would be their youngest daughter, Rudy Huxtable, played by the delightful Keshia Pulliam.
-Pulliam began her career extremely early, appearing in her first print ad at 7 months and the film The Last Dragon when she was 5.
+There was no more adorable TV family in the 1980s than the Cosbys, and if you were pressed to name the cutest Cosby kid, the obvious choice would be their youngest daughter, Rudy Huxtable, played by the delightful Keshia Pulliam.
+Pulliam began her career extremely early, appearing in her first print ad at seven months and the film The Last Dragon when she was five.
 But her breakout role was of course on The Cosby Show, and from her first moments, on-screen audiences couldn’t resist the overwhelmingly charming Pulliam.
 In fact, she remains one of the youngest actors ever to be nominated for an Emmy, a distinction she earned in 1986 at just six years old.

 And there you have them.
 An update on some of the biggest child stars of the 1980s.
 How many of them did you fall in love with back in the day?
 Did we leave any out that you absolutely adored?
 Let us know below in the comments, we read every one!